mcidclan/psp-media-engine-custom-core/README.md

 ```

 ### Generated Library with the embedded Prx
-To build the current projet run:
+To build and install the current projet run:
 ```bash
 make clean; make install;
 ```

-This will copy the .a to the project root, which embeds the small PRX in a dedicated data section.
+This will copy the .a file to your pspdev/psp/lib folder and the related headers to the pspdev/psp/include folder.
+It embeds the small PRX used as a kernel bridge in a dedicated data section.
 At runtime, the library will extract the PRX next to the EBOOT and then load it.

 ## Disclamer
 This project and code are provided as-is without warranty.
 Users assume full responsibility for any implementation or consequences.
 Use at your own discretion and risk